lamessk/CPSC-359/README.md

 # CPSC-359
-Assignments written in ARM assembly in CPSC 359-Computing Machinery II during Winter 2016 semster.
+Assignments written in ARM assembly in CPSC 359-Computing Machinery II during Winter 2016 semester.

 Code was run on a Raspberry Pi.